MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-grant.md

 In Conditional Access policy, you can require that an [Intune app protection policy](/mem/intune/apps/app-protection-policy) is present on the client app before access is available to the selected applications.
 These mobile application management (MAM) app protection policies allow you to manage and protect your organization's data within specific applications.

 To apply this grant control, Conditional Access requires that the device is registered in Microsoft Entra ID, which requires using a broker app.
 The broker app can be either Microsoft Authenticator for iOS or Microsoft Company Portal for Android devices.
 If a broker app isn't installed on the device when the user attempts to authenticate, the user is redirected to the app store to install the broker app.
+The Microsoft Authenticator app can be used as the broker app but doesn't support being targeted as an approved client app.
 App protection policies are generally available for iOS and Android, and in public preview for Microsoft Edge on Windows.
 [Windows devices support no more than 3 Microsoft Entra user accounts in the same session](~/identity/devices/faq.yml#i-can-t-add-more-than-3-microsoft-entra-user-accounts-under-the-same-user-session-on-a-windows-10-11-device--why).
 For more information about how to apply policy to Windows devices, see the article [Require an app protection policy on Windows devices (preview)](how-to-app-protection-policy-windows.md).

 Applications must meet certain requirements to support app protection policies.
 Developers can find more information about these requirements in the section [Apps you can manage with app protection policies](/mem/intune/apps/app-protection-policy#apps-you-can-manage-with-app-protection-policies).